sagredo-dev/daemontools/README.md

 You can find the patches applied in the src/patches directory.

-## multilog program with human readable datetime
+## `multilog` program with human readable datetime
-The multilog program has been patched to work both with timestamps and human readable datetimes https://github.com/sagredo-dev/daemontools/commit/80f213303646419ddfbfe412df21741d5ee2abfd
+The multilog program has been patched to work both with timestamps and human readable datetimes [commit](https://github.com/sagredo-dev/daemontools/commit/80f213303646419ddfbfe412df21741d5ee2abfd)

 - the action `t` inserts an @, a precise timestamp, and a space in front of each line, using the same format as `tai64n`.